 Our job is to make sure these systems provide the best possible outcomes while remaining affordable and sustainable in the long term.

 - supervising insurers so they comply with legislation, and understand their obligations to workers and employers

 - helping employers understand their roles and obligations within the workers compensation system

 - assisting to resolve worker complaints relating to their employer or providers (health, workplace rehabilitation provider, etc)

 - assisting to resolve queries and concerns relating to the workers compensation system from employers, insurers and other professionals.

 We can be contacted through a variety of channels, visit our contact us page.

 - answering workers compensation enquiries from injured workers or their nominated representative

-- investigate complaints about the conduct of workers compensation insurers made by an injured worker or their nominated representative
+- investigating complaints about the conduct of workers compensation insurers made by an injured worker or their nominated representative

 - managing the provision of legal assistance for injured workers.